Ranid herpesvirus 1

-Batravirus ranidallo1, also known as Ranid herpesvirus 1 (RaHV-1), is a double-stranded DNA virus within the order Herpesvirales.
+Ranid herpesvirus 1 (RaHV-1), is a double-stranded DNA virus within the order Herpesvirales.
 The virus was initially observed within renal tumors in 1934 by Baldwin Lucké, and more recently has become identifiable through the use of PCR in samples isolated from frog tumors.
 RaHV-1 causes renal tumors within the northern leopard frog, Rana pipiens.
 The virus has not yet been isolated in vitro within cell lines, meaning that while its existence and symptoms are fairly evident, its methods of transmission, cell infection, and reproduction are largely unknown.

 Since it has not been cultured in vitro, temporal studies regarding the kinetics of virus growth and biological and molecular events in the replication cycle have not been undergone extensively.
 Ranid herpesvirus 1, along with Ranid herpesvirus 2 and 3, are the only herpes viruses known to infect amphibians.

 Structure

 With its lipid envelope, the virus is approximately 170 nm in diameter.
 The capsid itself has been measured to be approximately 90-110 nm in diameter and expresses T=16 icosahedral symmetry.
 The complete virion includes a capsid with triangular facets.
 The facets contain five shared capsomeres per edge.
 The facet edges enclose three central capsomeres.
 The entire capsid contains 162 capsomeres.

 Other viruses within the family Alloherpesviridae have been shown to have spherical lipid envelopes with capsids expressing T=16 icosahedral symmetry, fitting with these measurements.